Tastaturtaste/mazesolver/README.md

 # a_star
-This is my attempt at solving mazes with an A*-Algorithm using a combination of cpp and python with pybind.
+This is my attempt at solving mazes with an A*-Algorithm using a combination of cpp and python with pybind and building an executable with pyinstaller.

-Before first use run the install.bat that is provided or install the pathfinder package manually.

-To solve a maze just use the "mazesolve.py" and provide the filename of the maze.
+To solve a maze just use the "mazesolve.exe" and provide the filename of the maze.
-Don't specify any path, just be sure the folder with the mazesolve.py also contains the folder "mazes" and the relevant maze is in this folder.
+Don't specify any path, just be sure the folder with the "mazesolve.exe" also contains the folder "mazes" and "solutions" and the relevant maze is in the "mazes" folder.

+You can also use the python version "mazesolve.py" Before first use of mazesolve.py run the install.bat that is provided or install the pathfinder package manually.
+Make sure the "mazesolve.py" and "py_star.py" are in the same folder as the "mazes" and "solutions" folder like with the executable version.

-"py_star.py" contains only the function "a_star", which expects a 2D-numpyarray of weights, a blocker_cutoff above which weights will be considered unpassable, start and goal coordinates as tuples and a bool-flag which can enable diagonal pathing.
+"py_star.py" contains the function "a_star", which expects a 2D-numpyarray of weights, a blocker_cutoff above which weights will be considered unpassable, start and goal coordinates as tuples and a bool-flag which can enable diagonal pathing.
 The function does necessery conversions, calls into the c++-code and returns a tuple of two numpy arrays which contain row- and column indices.
 This function can be imported, just make sure to always group "py_star.py" and "mazesolve.py" together.